 Telephone code: +264

 Tipping: Is expected on safaris and most lodges will provide clear guidelines as to how much and when to tip.
-As a general rule, tip a private guide around N$100 per guest per day and put N$50 into the staff tip box at your lodge each day.
-Otherwise, tip porters N$30 and petrol pump attendants N$5-10; for that price they’ll also clean your windows and check your tyres and oil.
-When it comes to restaurants, tipping isn’t necessary except in formal settings when you can leave 10% of the bill for great service.
+As a general rule, tip a private guide around N$100 per guest per day and put N$200 into the staff tip box at your lodge each day.
+Otherwise, tip porters N$20-30 and petrol pump attendants N$5-10; for that price they’ll also clean your windows and check your tyres and oil.
+When it comes to restaurants, it is common practice to leave at least 10% of the bill for great service.

 Etiquette: Greetings in Namibia are important, so start with some small talk and a handshake – always use your right as the left is seen as unclean, the same goes for eating.
 Namibians dress modestly so it’s a good idea to do the same, wearing light clothes with good coverage to protect from the sun.
 Ask permission before taking photos and avoid public displays of affection.
 If you’re visiting ethnic villages, be sure to accept any food or drink offered and pay ultimate respect to elders.